Troubleshooting

 this with Role/RoleBinding athena-argo-configmaps.

-On Argo 3.6 the offload path doesn’t exist at all; a substituted
+On Argo 3.6 the offload path doesn’t exist at all; arguments over the

-fix is using Artifact<T> for the large value.
+and the only fix is using Artifact<T> for the large value (see

 “failed to resolve {{tasks.X.outputs.*}}” on Argo ≤ 3.5